-- Name and address of petitioner(s), - Purpose and location of water use, - Specific provision(s) of the Plan from which the petitioner is requesting a variance, - Detailed explanation of how the specific provision of the Plan will adversely affect the petitioner, - Period of time for which the variance is sought, - Alternative demand management measures the petitioner is taking or proposes to take to meet the intent of this Plan, and - Any other pertinent information as requested.
+- Name and address of petitioner(s), - Purpose and location of water use, - Provision(s) of the Plan from which the petitioner is requesting a variance, - Explanation of how provision(s) of the Plan will adversely affect the petitioner, - Period of time for which the variance is sought, - Alternative demand management measures the petitioner is taking or proposes to take to meet the intent of this Plan, and - Any other pertinent information as requested.

 Petitions for variance will be reviewed and acted upon within two weeks of receipt.
 If the petition for variance is denied, the petitioner may request an appeal from the San Marcos City Manager.

 New landscape variances may be issued to allow additional watering days for the establishment of newly installed landscaping.
-New landscape variances will not be issued in June, July or August of any year, or at any time when stage 3 or higher is in effect.
+New landscape variances will not be issued at any time when stage 3 or higher is in effect.